Hong Kong Institutional Investors

 The outlook for most Asian economies has improved due to a strengthening in external balances and slowdown in credit growth in most countries, with the notable exception of China.

 Geoffrey Wong is Head of Global Emerging Markets and Asia Pacific Equities with overall responsibility for all Asian, Japanese and Australian equity teams, strategies and research.
 Geoffrey joined UBS in 1997.
 He also served on the board of directors of the Singapore Exchange, the combined stock and futures exchange of Singapore between 2003 and 2006.

+We believe the risks of a hard landing for China are slim in the next few years, even as the deceleration of China’s economy seems to have stabilized as it rebalances from an investment-led to a services-led economy.
 The quality of growth and cash flows should improve over time as China implements reforms to address issues such as problematic debt levels and overcapacity in state-owned enterprises.
 These significant changes in the economic structure are providing investment opportunities especially within the services sectors, such as e-commerce, social media, education and insurance.